Pliny the Younger

 Despite the loss, Pliny had an illustrious career.
 He held all the important offices—quaestor, tribune of the plebs, praefectus aerarii militarispraefectus aerarii Saturni, and finally was consul.
 Additionally, he was appointed governor of Bithynia and eventually elected as augur, an important priesthood of Rome.

-Later in life Pliny was appointed imperial governor (legatus Augustiover Bithynia-Pontus, where he likely spent out the rest of his days.
+Later in life Pliny was appointed imperial governor (legatus Augusti) over Bithynia-Pontus, after which he disappears from the historical record.

 Works

 Pliny wrote extensively, but all of his poetry and all but one of his orations are lost.
-The only surviving works are his Epistulae, correspondence with various figures in ten books, and the Panegyricus, his gratitude to the emperor Trajan delivered in the Senate when he was appointed consul, enlarged for publication.
+The only surviving works are his Epistulae, correspondence with various figures in ten books, and the Panegyricus, a laudatory speech praising the emperor Trajan.

-The first nine books of letters appear to be a conscious effort for posterity, something to mimic the success of Cicero’s collection.
-The letters appear highly polished and show, no matter how pretentiously, Pliny as a model Roman: he advises friends, recommends clients, sings the praises of his uncle, scoffs at sports, and is in love with reading and writing.
+The first nine books of his letters appear to be a conscious effort for posterity, something to mimic the success of Cicero’s collection.
+The letters appear highly polished and, no matter how pretentiously, show Pliny as a model Roman: modest yet generous, he advises friends, recommends clients, sings the praises of his uncle, scoffs at spectacles, and is in love with reading and writing.

-His final extant work and only surviving speech is the Panegyricus, which was delivered before the senate in thanks for receiving the consulship.
-Therein, he condemns the notoriously violent and dangerous reign of Domitian, contrasting it and expressing gratitude for the freedoms and restoration of rights under Trajan.
+His final extant work and only surviving speech is the Panegyricus, which was delivered before the senate in gratitude for being appointed consul.
+Therein, he condemns the notoriously violent and dangerous reign of Domitian, expressing gratitude for the freedoms and restoration of rights under Trajan.

 Leave a Reply